Theguyhere0/basic-template/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to improve the project
+about: Point out an issue with this project
-title: "[BUG]"
+title: "[Write a short description of the bug]"
 labels: bug
 assignees: ''